Receiving Callbacks

 Full Example

-A complete Express server that receives and processes action callbacks:
+A complete Express server that receives and processes action lifecycle callbacks:

 import express from "express";